Mario-o-Ghaly/Board_Game/README.md

 4. Escaped through the bridge. --> if an animal reached the bridge of winning.

 The only way to win is by escaping through the bridge.

+## User Guide
+If you want to try the game download the whole folder and run the file named **game.exe**.